 Why it’s important to keep your POA up to date

-Choosing the right power of attorney is critical to preserve your estate and ensure that your best interests are cared for.
+Choosing the right power of attorney can preserve your estate and protect your best interests.
 However, just because one individual makes sense as your power of attorney at one point does not mean that they will continue to be the right choice.
-It is a good idea to revisit your power of attorney on a regular basis and consider whether your power of attorney might be outdated.
+It is a good idea to revisit and update your power of attorney on a regular basis.

 When are some times you want to review your Oregon Power of Attorney?
 Here are a few examples: